 His gospel is the truth.

-The organization is the means to foster that truth, and
+The organization should be the means to foster that truth, and

 His church are those who are built upon His gospel.